swaywm/sway/CONTRIBUTING.md

 ### Line Length

-Try to keep your lines under 80 columns, but you can go up to 100 if it improves readability.
+Try to keep your lines under 80 columns, assuming a tab width equal to 4 spaces, but you can go up to 100 if it improves readability.
 Don't break lines indiscriminately, try to find nice breaking points so your code is easy to read.

 ### Names